-In addition to the cultural resources recorded by these previous surveys, DTSC has determined, based on the weight of the evidence, that the Topock Maze and the surrounding area surrounding the Topock Maze, appears to qualify as a historical resource under CEQA as an area that is significant in the social and cultural annals of

-California.
-This section explains DTSC's determination that the Topock Cultural Area is a historical resource for purposes of impact evaluation under CEQA.
+In addition to the cultural resources recorded by these previous surveys, DTSC has determined, based on the weight of the evidence, that the Topock Maze and the surrounding area appear to qualify as a historical resource under CEQA as an area that is significant in the social and cultural annals of California.
+This section explains DTSC's determination that the Topock Cultural Area is a historical resource for purposes of impact evaluation under CEOA.